ValenDiazzz/GraphColoring/README.md

 # GraphColoring
-This repository contains Graph Coloring algorithms implemented in C.
+This repository contains Graph Coloring algorithms implemented in C. This was part of a final project for a course at UNI.